 or you can select those details after the authentication process and confirm the payment to be made.

-When the process is complete we'll send the requested information to the third party provider, or
+When the process is complete we'll send the requested information to the TPP, or

 make the payment.

-or application.
+or app.
 Using this information they'll be able to initiate payments in a similar way, as if

 you were signed in to Internet Banking directly.